QuLore: An Adaptive Security Framework to Extend Quantum-Safe Communications to Real-World Networks: Related work

-These efforts primarily focus on extending or strengthening fully QKD-enabled networks and providing a solid foundation for the combination of several input keys through KDFs.
-However, some works also address environments where only a subset of nodes are QKD-capable.
-In this context, \cite{zhu2023qkd} introduces the concept of partially-QKD-deployed optical networks (pQKD-ON), where only part of the optical nodes are deployed with QKD systems, and define the problem of key provisioning for secure E2E services in such networks.
+Additionally, some works also address environments where only a subset of nodes are QKD-capable.
+In this context, \cite{zhu2023qkd} introduces the concept of partially-QKD-deployed optical networks (pQKD-ON), where only part of the optical nodes are deployed with QKD systems, and defines the problem of key provisioning for secure E2E services in such networks.
 This work highlights the core challenge of enabling secure E2E communication in heterogeneous settings.
-They propose a multi-level key pool slicing scheme where QKD key pools are sliced and some portions of keys are pushed outward via lightweight secure transfer.
+They propose a multi-level key pool slicing scheme where QKD key pools are sliced, and some portions of keys are pushed outward via lightweight secure transfer.
 This approach enables having pre-shared QKD key-pairs between non-QKD-deployed nodes.
 Although they address key provisioning in heterogeneous networks, their approach lacks the centralized management and dynamic security level adaptation that our framework provides.
 Their solution focuses on static key pool slicing without the unified control plane and or standards compliance that enables real-world deployment.

 In summary, prior work has provided a strong foundation on secure key combiners for hybridization, practical hybrid protocols validated with QKD and PQC, and KMS architectures that support multi-domain integration.
 However, these efforts largely target homogeneous or fully QKD-enabled networks, not addressing the broader problem of dynamically extending quantum-safe security to heterogeneous environments where some nodes lack QKD capability.
 To the best of our knowledge, no existing framework provides a unified mechanism for adapting the security level depending on the node capabilities in heterogeneous and real-world networks.
 Our proposed framework addresses this gap by combining QKD and PQC under centralized management to deliver tailored, quantum-safe protection for all nodes, regardless of their underlying capabilities.